docpad/docpad/README.md

 # DocPad.
 It makes web development intuitive again.

-Initiatially web development was pretty easy, you just wrote a bunch of files.
+Initially web development was pretty easy, you just wrote a bunch of files.
 These days, it's a lot more complicated than that.
 Things like databases, synchronisation, legacy frameworks and languages, all get in the way and really slow the entire process down into a painful crawl.
 It doesn't have to be like that.

 DocPad takes that good ol' simple approach of writing files and wraps it with the most awesome new innovations providing a new intuitive solution for developing websites in this new HTML5 era.